pedrozocatelli/cowork-schedule/README.md

   <img alt="Frontend" src=".github/aircnc.png" width="100%">
 </p>

-## :rocket: Tecnologias
+## :rocket: Technologies

-Esse projeto foi desenvolvido com as seguintes tecnologias:

 - [Node.js](https://nodejs.org/en/)
 - [React](https://reactjs.org)
 - [React Native](https://facebook.github.io/react-native/)
 - [Expo](https://expo.io/)

-## 💻 Projeto
+## 💻 Project

-O Aircnc é um projeto que visa conectar empresas que querem abrir spots e desenvolvedores que procuram um lugar para trocar ideias com devs, conhecer a empresa e trabalhar lá por um período.
+Aircnc is an easy way to find and announce coworking spots, a place where people can meet, build some network, get some work done.

-## 🤔 Como contribuir
+## 🤔 Contributing Guide

 - Faça um fork desse repositório;
-- Cria uma branch com a sua feature: `git checkout -b minha-feature`;
+- Create a branch with your feature: `git checkout -b my-feature`;
-- Faça commit das suas alterações: `git commit -m 'feat: Minha nova feature'`;
+- Make a commit of your changes: `git commit -m 'feat: My awesome feature'`;
-- Faça push para a sua branch: `git push origin minha-feature`.
+- Push to your branch: `git push origin my-feature`.

-Depois que o merge da sua pull request for feito, você pode deletar a sua branch.

-## :memo: Licença

-Esse projeto está sob a licença MIT.
-Veja o arquivo [LICENSE](LICENSE.md) para mais detalhes.
+After the merge of you pull request is done, you can delete your branch.